-Simultaneous with the consummation of our initial public offering, the Company consummated the private placement of an aggregate of 8,872,000 Private Warrants at a price of \$1.00 per Private Warrant, generating total proceeds of approximately \$8.9 million.
-The issuance was made pursuant to the exemption from registration contained in Section 4(a)(2) of the Securities Act.
+Simultaneously with the consummation of our Initial Public Offering, our Sponsor purchased from us an aggregate of 8,872,000 Private Placement Warrants (for a purchase price of approximately \$8.9 million).
+Each Private Placement Warrant entitles the holder thereof to purchase one Class A ordinary share at an exercise price of \$11.50 per share.
+The sale of the Private Placement Warrants was made pursuant to an exemption from registration contained in Section 4(a)(2) of the Securities Act.